gabtam55/HK-District-Info-Project/README.md

 The results indicated a p-value of 0.016.
 The density plot below shows the proportion of chi-squares from the null distribution that are larger than the observed chi-square (where the red line is).
 <img src="https://github.com/gabtam55/Practices/blob/master/181120%20-%20Hypothesis%20Testing%20(Chi-squared%20Test)/Null%20distribution%20of%20chi-squared%20distances.png?raw=true" alt="null distribution" height="350" />

-As p-value is smaller than 0.05, we reject the null hypothesis.
-We are in favor of the alternative hypothesis that socioeconomic class of US residents is dependent on their political party affiliations.
+As p-value was smaller than 0.05, I rejected the null hypothesis and was in favor of the alternative hypothesis that socioeconomic class of US residents is dependent on their political party affiliations.

 ## 28th October 2020 - Hypothesis Testing On A Single Proportion (Using {infer})
 <img src="https://github.com/gabtam55/Practices/blob/master/281020%20-%20Hypothesis%20Testing%20(Single%20Proportion)/code.png?raw=true" alt="HypoTestOneProp" height="500" />